 First, clay is simply the raw material used to make the vessel.
 After being fired at low temperatures, the resulting earthenware is known as terracotta.
 When it comes to aging wine, those finished vessels go by different names, with slight differentiations in shape and size.

 In the country of Georgia, terracotta egg-shaped containers are known as qvevri, which are traditionally buried.
 In Spain, rounder clay pots are referred to as tinaja, while in Italy, the overarching term amphora is commonly used.
-But what does these do for the wine?
+But what do these do for the wine?

 The Middle Ground